North Carolina Association of County Clerks

 Clerk of the Year Award

-Pitt County Clerk Kimberly Hines Named 2021 Clerk of the Year
+Cherokee County Clerk to the Board Maria Hass Named 2025 Howard Holly Outstanding Clerk of the Year

-Pitt County Clerk to the Board Kimberly Hines was presented the 2021 Howard Holly Outstanding Clerk of the Year Award on March 17, 2022, during the North Carolina Association of County Clerks Annual Conference.
+Cherokee County Clerk to the Board Maria Hass was honored as the 2025 Howard Holly Outstanding Clerk of the Year on March 26, 2026, during the North Carolina Association of County Clerks Annual Conference, held in Craven County.
+The award was presented at the annual banquet.

-The Howard Holly Outstanding Clerk Award is presented in recognition of accomplishments superior to accepted standards and distinguished continuing contributions to county government in North Carolina.
+The Howard Holly Outstanding Clerk of the Year Award is presented annually to a clerk in recognition of accomplishments that exceed accepted standards and for distinguished, ongoing contributions to local government in North Carolina.

 • Previous Clerk of the Year Awards